Kimchi Miso Ramen Recipe | Easy Plant Based Ramen with Fermented Kimchi

-When it's cold out and I crave a warm bowl of soup...
+When I crave a warm bowl of soup...
 I don't think about cajun gumbo and stews like most people who grew up in the South.
-Instead, I think about Vegan Ramen, specifically the miso ramen with kimchi that our best friend Sidney made for Scotty and I one night.
-Sounds simple right?
-I honestly don't know his secret and my miso ramen will never taste like his... it's one of those cases where you can try to recreate it but making for yourself just isn't the same.
+Instead, I think about Ramen, specifically the miso ramen with Kimchi that our best friend Sidney made for Jon and I one night.
+I honestly don't know his secret and my miso ramen may never taste like his...
+But this recipe is so damn good y’all.

 - 1/4 Cup Red Miso Paste